karfas/BinanceFuturesAPI/README.md

 Details for the generated API is in [./APIClient/README.md](./APIClient/README.md).

-## Internals
+## Calling conventions

-The calling convention for the API calls is as follows:
+Calling convention for the API calls:
 - all parameters except the `client` are optional and called as keyword arguments, using snake_case names, even when they are **required** by the API.
 - a required `timestamp` parameter is added automatically.
 - a required `signature` parameter is added automatically (generated from the API secret key).